 What I did like was how well Eden and Matthew were written.
 None of my issues with this book are with the characters or the romance, just the plot.

 Overall Response This is one of those so-so kind of books.
-It’s an interesting story with mostly engaging characters, but there are portions of the book that just seem to drag on forever, ...
+It's an interesting story with mostly engaging characters, but there are portions of the book that just seem to drag on forever, and ...